And if you liked this post, be sure to check out these popular posts:

-Muhammad Ali had just come out to the world as a member of the Black Muslims.
-His friendship with Malcolm X and his association with the Black Muslims nearly got his fight with Sonny Liston cancelled.
+Muhammad Ali had just revealed that he was involved with the Nation of Islam.
+His friendship with Malcolm X and his association with the Nation of Islam nearly got his fight with Sonny Liston canceled.

 February 1964.
 Miami, Florida.
 Wikimedia Commons

 33 of 45